 If you’d prefer not to add chicken to the ramen, you could also top it with a couple of boiled eggs.
 Sliced cooked pork is also traditional.

-I’ve used carrots, broccoli and leeks in this recipe, but you could add other ingredients.
-Spring onions would be great, and kale, spinach or green cabbage would be a good replacement for the broccoli.
+I’ve used carrots, broccoli and leeks in this recipe, but you could add other vegetables too.
+Spring onions would be great, and kale, pak choi or green cabbage would be a good replacement for the broccoli.
 If you want to include spinach, add it at the very end as it'll need very little cooking.

 How to make chicken ramen noodles